Justin-Yuan/Papers/scene_understanding/scene_graph.md

 - use graph convolution to process input graphs
 - compute a scene layout by predicting bounding boxes and segmentation masks for objects
 - convert layout to image with cascaded refinement network
+- train adversarially against a pair of discriminator networks
+- evaluate with Amazon Mechanical Turk, compared to StackGAN

+#### Modeling

+- embedding layer to convert scene graph nodes from categorical vector to dense vector
+- graph convolution network to process embedding scene graph
+- image discriminator ensures overall appearance of generated image is realistic
+- object discriminator ensures each object in the image appears realistic, recognizable
+- training
+    - box loss -> L1 difference of ground-truth and predicted boxes
+    - mask loss -> pixelwise cross-entropy on masks
+    - pixel loss -> L1 difference of ground-truth and generated images
+    - image adversarial loss and
+    - auxiliaryly classifier loss from
+- augment scene graphs with **image** object, add **in image** relationships to connect each true object with the **image** object -> all scene graphs are connected

 <!--- *********************************************************************************************************************************************** --->